Skip to main content

 The Sandstone Center for Performing Arts is an open-air amphitheater that opened in 1984 in Bonner Springs, Kan., located about 20 miles from Kansas City, Mo.
 Locals call the venue ‘Sandstone,’ although it was officially titled Azura Amphitheater in 2021.
 It has an overall capacity of 18,000, which consists of GA Lawn seating along with reserved and box seating for certain shows.
 Chance the Rapper, The Killers, KISS, John Mellencamp and Dave Matthews are among the many performers that have entertained the masses gathered at Sandstone.

+In recent years, Azura Amphitheater has also hosted new events like Kelce Jam, launched in 2023 by NFL star Travis Kelce, which celebrates the intersection of sports, music, and Kansas City culture.
 This location underwent renovations in 2008 and 2016, which created extra lawn seating.
-This amphitheater shares its grounds with that of the Kansas City Renaissance Festival and is close to the Kansas Speedway
+This amphitheater shares its grounds with that of the Kansas City Renaissance Festival and is close to the Kansas Speedway.

 Arenas and Stadiums